andyrosa/Sinclaude/README.md

 - If the assembly program exceeds about 1K of text, it will not generate a URL because of limitations on URL size.
 A 16K RAM pack won’t fix this browser limitation.

 ### Assembler features

-- Two-pass assembly process.
+- Two-pass assembly process
 - Z80 instructions supported include most variants of:
   - Load instructions (LD)
   - Arithmetic operations (ADD, SUB, INC, DEC)
   - Control flow (CALL, RET, JP, JR, DJNZ)
   - Logic operations (AND, OR, XOR, CP)